Varunyadavgithub/DSA-150-Fundamentals/README.md

     27. Checking for a Repeated Substring in a String.
     28. Finding the Median of a List of Numbers.
     29. Generating a Matrix with a Diagonal Pattern.
     30. Generating a Pattern of Prime Numbers.
+    31. Finding the Common Elements in Two Arrays.

 ## 🚀 Getting Started